carroarmato0/SHITS/README.md

 Think about grep + wc.
 The timestamp is useful for generating graphs so we have an idea what time people consume something the most ;)

+You can type '?' or 'help' for a very short list of commands.

+Type 'stats' any time to see the current count/stats

 ## Screenshot

 ![screenshot](https://raw.githubusercontent.com/carroarmato0/SHITS/master/resources/screenshot.png)